kden/kden.github.io/sunlight-sensor/EnclosureUpdates.md

 There are clearly holes in the foot to be bolted to something, but I did not want to use them because I wanted as few holes in the enclosure as possible, and over-tightening or pulling on the screws could cause the plastic to crack.
 Since these were the attachment point to the stakes, they'd get pulled on a lot.

-However, I did some research and found that epoxy is not great at sticking to soft plastic like that of the enclosure, and decided to go with the bolts.
+However, I did some research and found that epoxy is not great at sticking to soft plastic like that of the enclosure.
+I decided to try the bolts.
 I bought some M4 pan-head screws, nuts, washers, and rubber washers and reattached the feet.
 So far they are working.